lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

 {% endhighlight %}

 #### Bonus: add username to the user model
 In our Android app we want to give possibility to the user to specify a username in the registration form.
-Let's add this column to the table 'users' and the attribute to the <code>attr_accesible</code> list in the user model.
+Let's add this column to the table 'users' and the attribute to the `attr_accesible` list in the user model.

-Add the following line to the <code>change</code> method in the migration.
+Add the following line to the `change` method in the migration.

 {% highlight ruby %}
 # file: db/migrate/<timestamp>_devise_create_users.rb